raspberrypilearning/from-me-to-you/en/step_4.md

 ## Choose a theme
-You're going to be making a digital card to share with someone specific who you care about.
+Now decide who you will make your digital card for, the reason for making it and what it will look like.

 --- task ---

 Open a new Scratch project or use a pen and paper.
-You will be using either or both to sketch out your ideas.
+Use either or both to sketch out your ideas.

 --- /task ---

 --- task ---

-Decide who your interactive card is for.
+Decide who your digital card is for.
 What do they like?

 --- /task ---

 --- task ---

-Pick an occasion?
-It could be a birthday or anniversary; an annual day of celebration such as Valentine's Day; a religious holiday; or something else.
+Pick a reason for the digital card.
+It could be a thank you, a birthday or an anniversary; an annual day of celebration such as World Earth Day; a cultural holiday; or something else.

 --- /task ---

 --- task ---

-Choose a theme that they will like.
-The theme could follow the occasion or be something totally different such as under the sea, space, a party, nature or something completely else.
+Choose a theme that they will like such as under the sea, space, a party, nature or something completely else.

 --- /task ---